-Adam Schupack, an associate in the Litigation Department, has broad experience in litigation, appellate, corporate restructuring, bankruptcy, and civil rights matters.
+Adam Schupack, an associate in the Litigation Department, has broad experience in litigation, appellate, education, corporate restructuring, bankruptcy, and civil rights matters.
 He has represented corporations in litigation, out-of-court restructurings, and Chapter 11 proceedings, and individuals in civil rights matters.
 Committed to providing legal services to underserved communities, Adam has handled numerous pro bono matters, including securing US visas for three undocumented immigrant crime victims and their families.

 Adam earned his law degree, magna cum laude, from Duke University School of Law, where he was Senior Notes Editor of the Duke Law Journal, was elected to the Order of the Coif, and taught US law to international LLM students.
 He also holds a LLM in international and comparative law from Duke.
 Adam earned his undergraduate degree, magna cum laude, from Brown University.